NorESMhub/NorESM-docs/contribute/fork_workflow.rst

    fork repository on GitHub. (first time)
 #. `Clone the fork repository
    <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`_
-   to a local computer or HPC server. (first time)
+   to a local computer or HPC server. (typically once per new machine)
 #.
 After making code changes, push code changes to fork repository.
 #.
 Create a pull request to push code changes from fork repository to the main
    repository.